See exclusive deals in your area

 At the top of the lineup, the Limited Platinum comes with such features as leather upholstery, heated and ventilated front seats, driver’s seat memory, a 12-speaker JBL audio system, a surround-view camera system, a heated steering wheel, heated second-row seats, and a panoramic sunroof.

 Safety features and options are reconfigured for the better in the 2017 Highlander.
 A new Toyota Safety Sense P is now standard and includes a pre-collision system with forward collision and automatic emergency braking, plus lane departure alert, a pedestrian pre-collision system, adaptive cruise control, and automatic high beams.
-At the XLE level, the Highlander steps up to a blind spot monitor as well, while the Limited Platinum gets that 360-degree camera system.
+At the XLE level, the Highlander steps up to blind-spot monitors as well, while the Limited Platinum gets a surround-view camera system.